OneEyedWilly293/Libft/README.md

 ## <ins>Logs</ins>

 ### <ins>22.04.2025</ins>
+- Created ft_striteri function
+	> *Applies the function ’f’ to each character of the string passed as argument, passing its index as the first argument.
+Each character is passed by address to ’f’ so it can be modified if necessary.*

+- Created ft_strmapi function
+	> *Applies the function f to each character of the string s, passing its index as the first argument and the character itself as the second.
+A new string is created (using malloc(3)) to store the results from the successive applications of f.*

 - Created ft_itoa function
 	> *Allocates memory (using malloc(3)) and returns a string representing the integer received as an